sofiyakamalova/sofiyakamalova/README.md

 My name is Sofiya and  I'm from Kazakhstan🇰🇿.
 I'm glad to see you in my profile☺️.
 My speciality is Mobile Flutter Developer📱.
 I develop mobile applications and also create a beautiful and convenient 🎨user interface using Flutter&Dart.
 I really enjoy learning different programming languages.
 I know languages ​​such as Java, Python, Html/Css at the Beginner level.

-### Skills: DART / FLUTTER / JAVA / PYTHON / HTML/CSS
+### Skills: DART&FLUTTER / JAVA / PYTHON / HTML&CSS

 - 🌱 I’m currently learning Flutter/Dart
 - 🎨 You can view my UI design and other works at => https://www.notion.so/Sofiya-Kamalova-2c5c3d1249be4adf897ce78c2f19ff4c?pvs=4